stassop/ReactNativeTodo/README.md

 Sometimes an effect can return a value, which can be used by the saga as a condition.
 Simply pass the expected return value to the following `next()` call as an argument.

-Here are some tips to make sagas more testable:
+Some tips to make sagas more testable:
   * Make every step of a saga an effect to make it testable
   * Split big sagas into multiple generator functions that can be tested separately
   * Good code is testable code.
 If it isn't easy to test, consider changing your code